 However, the spiral action can be aggressive and may not be the most suitable solution for conveying friable coffee beans.
 That being said, for some applications, the flexible screw conveyor may still be a good choice due to the unique requirements.
 Additionally, many manufacturers offer different types of spirals to best suit your applications.

-However, due to the high speeds at which aeromechanical conveyors do run, there is a risk of product degradation and material breakage for friable whole beans, especially at angles or bend in the conveyor layout.
+However, due to the high speeds at which aeromechanical conveyors do run, there is a risk of product degradation and material breakage for friable whole beans, especially at angles or bends in the conveyor layout.
 Additionally, the introduction of oxygen or air into a product can cause the product to degrade more quickly.
 As with any conveying solution, running the coffee product through the conveyor in a test lab to understand the operation and end product condition will be essential.

-Tubular Cable Drag Conveyors: Best Overall
+Tubular Cable Drag Conveyors – Best Overall

-Cable drag conveyors offer a high throughput of 10s of 1000s of pounds per hour at lower and more steady speeds (vs. the aeromechanical or pneumatic conveying options) which prevents product degradation of friable whole beans.
-In addition tubular cable drag conveyors are extremely versatile from a layout perspective and can be used to pick-up material from a number of different sources and transport it over long complex routes to a number of different destinations.
+Cable drag conveyors offer a high throughput of 10s of 1000s of pounds per hour at lower and more steady speeds (vs. the aeromechanical or pneumatic conveying options), which prevents product degradation of friable whole beans.
+In addition, tubular cable drag conveyors are extremely versatile from a layout perspective and can be used to pick up material from several different sources and transport it over long, complex routes to several different destinations.

 Enclosed tubular cable drag conveyors also have the advantage of being hygienic and easy to clean when equipped with clean-in-place dry and wet wash options.
 Automatic rope tensioning can extend cable life to reduce the risk of downtime and maintenance costs.
-While these conveyors can represent a significant capital investment, the payback and return on investment can occur very quickly when considering the minimal downtime, ability to run multiple coffee product types on the same machinery and low maintenance requirements.
+While these conveyors can represent a significant capital investment, the payback and return on investment can occur very quickly when considering the minimal downtime, ability to run multiple coffee product types on the same machinery, and low maintenance requirements.